Skip to main content

 4. Optional: Remove the old CI job that does not use Semgrep AppSec Platform.

-FeatureSemgrep Pro CI (semgrep ci)Semgrep OSS CI (semgrep scan)
+FeatureSemgrep CI (semgrep ci)Semgrep CE CI (semgrep scan)

 Customized SAST scans✔️✔️